 CySEC uses the submitted business plan for two distinct purposes that most applicants are not told about upfront.

-The first is the capital assessment covered in the first article of this series: your projected Year 1 operating costs determine the total initial capital you must demonstrate, over and above the €75,000 statutory minimum under Law 87(I)/2017.
+The first is the capital assessment covered in the first article of this series: your projected Year 1 operating costs determine the total initial capital you must demonstrate, over and above the applicable statutory minimum , €75,000, €150,000 or €750,000 depending on the investment services your firm will be authorised to provide, as set out in Law 165(I)/2021 and EU IFR 2019/2033.

 The second purpose is less widely understood.
 The business plan establishes the governance framework your firm is expected to operate within.
 The headcount, the organisational structure, the functions you have proposed to outsource versus manage in-house, all of these become reference points.
 CySEC monitors licensed entities against their approved plans.
 When a firm's actual activity diverges materially from what was projected, CySEC takes notice.